 The symptoms of cerebral palsy can range from difficulties with motor coordination and movement to muscle stiffness, involuntary movements and a disturbed sense of balance and depth perception.
 Your child may face a future of partial or full disability and may require ongoing care and treatment, as well as never being able to fully enjoy all that life has to offer.
 Detecting a birth injury of this type may begin with noticing that your child lacks muscle tone or seems to have difficulty with coordination.
 Whether you suspect that your baby has cerebral palsy or if you have already secured a diagnosis, you must begin work on pursuing a settlement early, as the statute of limitations could prevent you from later being able to claim damages in a medical malpractice lawsuit.

-Contact an Atlanta birth injury lawyer if you believe that your child's condition should have been prevented and want help pursuing compensation.
+Contact an Atlanta cerebral palsy lawyer if you believe that your child's condition should have been prevented and want help pursuing compensation.